compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/d3_report.md

 By storing data in plain text files, you can easily handle it e.g. via terminal.
 Compressed versions provide storage.

 ### How can we list files are in a directory?
 Please provide the command(s).
+ls: directory listing (ls means list storage) ls -al: formatted listing with hidden files

 ### What | and > do in a terminal?
+|: With the pipe you can connect two or more commands at a time.
+The output of one program used directly as input to the next one.
+>: This symbol means "take the output of a command and redirect it into a file".
+Consequently, the whole file will overwritten.

 ### How do we print the last 10 lines of the file named /mnt/test/test.txt?
 Please provide the command(s).
+tail /mnt/test/test.txt

 ### How do we print the first column of the file named /mnt/test/test.txt whose columns are separatedby tabs?
 Please provide the command(s).

 ### How can we print every third line of a text file?
 Please provide the command(s), and discuss what they do.